-- neglect, physical abuse, sexual abuse and emotional abuse - children deliberately missing education - bullying, including online bullying (by text message, on social networking sites, etc.) and prejudice-based bullying - racist, disability and homophobic or transphobic abuse - · gender based violence/violence against women and girls - extremist behaviour and/or radicalisation - · child sexual exploitation and trafficking - · child criminal exploitation including county lines - serious violent crime. - modern slavery - risks linked to using technology and social media, including online bullying; the risks of being groomed online for exploitation or radicalisation; and risks of accessing and generating inappropriate content through consensual and non-consensual sharing of nudes and semi-nudes images and/or videos. - · teenage relationship abuse - child-on-child abuse, such as sexual violence and the act of 'up skirting' - substance misuse - issues which may be specific to a local area or population, for example gang activity and youth violence - particular issues affecting children including domestic abuse, FGM, forced marriage, fabricated or induced illness, poor parenting, homelessness, so called honour-based abuse. - other issues not listed here but that pose a risk to children
+- child abduction and community safety incidents - neglect, physical abuse, sexual abuse and emotional abuse - children missing education & children absent from education - sexual violence and sexual harassment between children in schools - bullying, including online bullying (by text message, on social networking sites, etc.) and prejudice-based bullying - racist, disability and homophobic or transphobic abuse - gender based violence/violence against women and girls - extremist behaviour and/or radicalisation - child criminal exploitation (CCE) and child sexual exploitation (CSE) - county lines - · children and the court system - children with family members in prison - serious violence - so-called honour-based abuse including female genital mutilation and forced marriage - modern slavery - risks linked to using technology and social media, including cybercrime online bullying; the risks of being groomed online for exploitation or radicalisation; and risks of accessing and generating inappropriate content through consensual and non-consensual sharing of nudes and semi-nudes images and/or videos. - Domestic abuse - Homelessness - Mental health - teenage relationship abuse - substance misuse - issues which may be specific to a local area or population, for example gang activity and youth violence - other issues not listed here but that pose a risk to children